Here are some tips on how to better understand your child's good behavior and less-than-great moments.

-Whether they've drawn on the walls or spat in grandpa's face, acting out is always a symptom among children—not the problem itself.“Acting out" literally comes from “acting out their feelings," which means when children can't express their needs and emotions in healthy ways, they will act them out through displeasing behavior.
+Whether they've drawn on the walls or spat in grandpa's face, acting out is always a symptom among children—not the problem itself.
+“Acting out" literally comes from “acting out their feelings," which means when children can't express their needs and emotions in healthy ways, they will act them out through displeasing behavior.
+Here are some tips on how to better understand those feelings and get on track to good behavior.

 The key to understanding “acting out" is to see it as a communication driven by an unmet need.